 Strengths

-- High Demand: More people means more need for housing and services.
+- High Demand: More people mean more need for housing and services.

 - Tourism Appeal: Outdoor activities attract tourists, making vacation rentals profitable.